Libya's NOC keeps force majeure in place at eastern oil ports

 “Force majeure is still in place, it has not been lifted.
 NOC has not instructed the ports to export oil yet,” Ibrahim al-Awami said.

-Al Awami said staff at Arabian Gulf Oil Co (AGOCO), which runs the Hariga terminal, had joined a general strike in Benghazi that began on Sunday.
+Al Awami said staff at Arabian Gulf Oil Co, which runs the Hariga terminal, had joined a general strike in Benghazi that began on Sunday.
 It was unclear whether this would affect the port’s ability to resume exports.

 Only the western offshore oilfields Bouri and Al Jurf were producing and exporting as usual.
 Crude from the only open port in the east was being sent to the Zawiya refinery, to make up for the still-closed southwestern El Sharara oilfield, which normally feeds it.